krzysztofzalecki/PostmanClickUpAPI/README.md

 ### Generate Token

 1. Open ClickUp page and login.
-2. Find your profile icon in the bottom left corner and click it.
+2. Find your profile icon in the top left corner and click on Settings button.
-3. Click My Settings.
+3. Click Apps.
-4. Find Apps setting in My APPS.
 5. Generate token.